sensorbucket/SensorBucket/docs/development/architecture.md

 Workers are services specific to processing incoming data.
 The workers receive data from the message queue, process it, and pushes it back to the message queue; very similar to ETL scripts that is.

 Somewhere in the pipeline of workers, there is a worker that must be able to associate the incoming data to a device in SensorBucket.
-In the case of LoRaWAN a worker could query the devices endpoint and filter on the arbitrary `configuration.dev_eui` property to find the matching device.
+In the case of LoRaWAN a worker could query the devices endpoint and filter on the arbitrary `properties.dev_eui` property to find the matching device.

 Along the pipeline of workers, each worker can append measurements and data to the message that is routed to the next worker.